Why Ken Fisher is wrong about Annuities – federal regulations

 Therefore, how does one offset this loss of income?

-The simplest method is to purchase a type of financial instrument that may provide a guaranteed life income to help offset this loss of Social Security benefits.
-This instrument is the annuity, which Ken Fisher hates.
+The simplest method is to purchase a type of financial instrument that may provide a guaranteed income for life to help offset this loss of Social Security benefits.